Geolykt/EnchantmentsPlus/readme.md

 See [Releases](https://github.com/Geolykt/EnchantmentsPlus/releases) for downloads

 ## Compilation
 Compile this project like every other project out there.
 Note that you need to have the latest bindings.
+It requires JDK 11 in order to compile

 ## Compatibility
 The current version of this plugin is fully compatible with Spigot version 1.16.1, 1.16.2 and 1.16.3.
 Any versions under 1.16.1, will **not** work without tinkering, versions above, may, although with a few issues.